jahvon/friendsgiving-coordinator/README.md

 1. **Access admin panel**: Click "Host dashboard" and enter the admin password
 2. **Manage the event**:
-   - **Edit event details**: Update date, location, or guest count
+   - **Edit event details**: Update date, location, guest count, or SMS reminder delay
-   - **Manage guests**: Edit names, emails, skills, or delete guests
+   - **Manage guests**: Edit names, phone numbers, skills, partner status, or delete guests
    - **Manage dishes**: Edit dish details or remove dishes
    - **Monitor balance**: See colorful progress bars for each category
      - Green: Category goal met
      - Orange: Halfway there
      - Blue: Needs more dishes
 3. **View complete data**:
-   - All guests with their info and claimed status
+   - All guests with their phone numbers, partner status, and claimed status
    - All dishes with guest names, categories, and servings
+4. **Configure SMS reminders**:
+   - Set the reminder delay in hours (default: 24 hours)
+   - Guests who click "Claim Later" will receive a text reminder after this delay

 ### Configuring the Event